490 Grinter Hall/106 Anderson Hall

 Islam in Africa, Contemporary Islamic Reform, Ethiopia, Horn of Africa

 Terje Østebø is currently the chair of the Department of Religion, and holds a joint appointment in the Department of Religion and the Center for African Studies.
 He was the founding director of the Center for Global Islamic Studies, serving between 2014 and 2017.
 He received his Ph.D. in the History of Religions from Stockholm University.
 Before joining the faculty of the University of Florida, he was an Assistant Professor at NLA University College in Bergen, Norway.

-He has a broad experience with teaching, both in Norway and abroad.
-Such teaching includes Islam in Ethiopia (both from historical and contemporary perspectives), Ethiopian history, contemporary Ethiopian society & politics, as well as religion and politics on the Horn of Africa.
+He has a broad experience with teaching, both nationally and abroad.
+Such teaching includes Islam in Ethiopia (both from historical and contemporary perspectives), Ethiopian history, contemporary Ethiopian society and politics, as well as religion and politics on the Horn of Africa.
 He also has extensive experience with teaching courses on Islam and Muslim cultures in East Africa, Christian-Muslim relations in East Africa, Christianity in contemporary Africa, as well as African Traditional Religions.
 The teaching has been carried out within the discipline of Religious Studies and in cross-disciplinary settings.
 He is also fluent in Oromo and has good knowledge of Amharic.

 - Muslim Ethiopia: The Christian Legacy, Identity Politics, and Islamic Reformism (co-edited with Patrick Desplat), New York: Palgrave-Macmillan, 2013.

 - Localising Salafism: Religious Change among Oromo Muslims in Bale, Ethiopia, PhD dissertation, Stockholm: Stockholm University, 2008.

 - A History of Islam and Inter-religious Relations in Bale, Ethiopia, Stockholm: Almquist & Wiksell International, 2005.